Experts in digital safety

-Because Among Us has no monitoring (to be fair there is a basic chat sensor that attempts to block profanity) or parental controls, there isn’t much parents can do to make the game safer for kids than to play together or supervise game play in person.
+Because Among Us has no monitoring (apart from a basic chat sensor that attempts to block profanity) or parental controls, there isn’t much parents can do to make the game safer for kids than to play together or supervise game play in person.
 No matter what the age of your child, parents should help their children develop “digital resilience” – the ability to understand and react appropriately to risks online:

 - Make sure your child knows how to handle strangers, predators and trolls

-> Watch out for strangers who pray on your sympathy (telling a sob story to gain trust) and ban them immediately
+> Watch out for strangers who prey on sympathy (telling a sob story to gain trust) and ban them immediately

-> Never give a stranger your phone number, real name or any private information
+> Never give a phone number, real name or any private information out

 > Report nudity, profanity or bribery immediately

-> Reassure your child that if they encounter a predator that they have done nothing wrong.
-It is bad luck and that they should speak up immediately.
+> Reassure your child that if they encounter a predator that they have done nothing wrong, and that they should speak up immediately.

 - Make sure your child has online etiquette, aka “netiquette” (being nice online)